 Methodology

-The exact 3-step process every contractor passes before they appear on Provetly.
-We publish this so homeowners can hold us accountable — and so contractors know what to expect.
+The exact process we run before a contractor appears on Provetly.
+We publish it so homeowners can hold us accountable, and so contractors applying know what to expect.

 Step 1

-We require the contractor's license number for every trade and state they operate in.
-We then look up that license number directly with the issuing state board to confirm:
+We require the contractor's license number for every trade and jurisdiction they operate in.
+We then look it up directly with the issuing agency — provincial regulator in Canada, state board in the US — to confirm:

 - ·License is currently active (not expired, suspended, or revoked)